hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - FlexVPN
   - tunneled VPN: IKEv2
-  - a standards-based solution interoperating with non-Cisco IKEv2 implementations
+  - a standards-based solution interoperating with <span style="color: #bb6600;">non-Cisco IKEv2 implementations</span>
   - NHRP primarily used to establish spoke to spoke communication
   - spokes not register to hub
   - same as DMVPN